Supply Chain Visibility: A Top Priority for the Defense Industrial Base

 One of the leading aerospace and defense firms used Exiger’s technology to help de-risk their supply chain, and in the process achieved up to 35% savings on the cost of parts.
 They also mapped supply networks below the Tier 1 suppliers, gaining insights into where additional parts and materials were sourced.
 This allowed them to consolidate and leverage raw material volumes globally, thus simplifying their supply chain, reducing costs, and improving their risk posture.

-Exiger’s award-winning, AI-powered technology is changing the way DIB organizations manage risk — contact us to learn more.
+Exiger’s award-winning, AI-powered technology, which also powers the Supply Chain Product Assurance Playbook, is changing the way DIB organizations manage risk — contact us to learn more.

 Table of Contents